AlmirMBH/shopify-onboarding-agent/README.md

 This project is built and tested with **Python 3.10+**.

 ## Disclaimer
-The example Q&A dataset used in this project is for testing and demonstration purposes only.
+The example of the manual used in this project is for testing and demonstration purposes only.
 It does not represent official documentation or advice.